automo/276-g16/README.md

 bin\rails server
 ```

 \* Basic form; this command will likely require additional arguments.
-It is recommended to follow a platform-specific guide for this step.
+It is highly recommended to follow a platform-specific guide for this step.

 ### Authors
 | Name            | Initials  |